Not all chili pastes are created equal! Let’s take a look at the best chili paste substitutes for popular pastes.

 What Can You Use As A Substitute For Chili Paste?

-Please keep in mind, when you are trying to substitute for a particular brand of chili paste, the taste will not be the same.
+Please keep in mind that when you try to substitute for a particular brand of chili paste, the taste will not be the same.
 Your goal should be to substitute something similar that will enhance your recipe, not ruin it.

 Let’s take a closer look at a few popular types of chili pastes and their best substitutes.